 Shelly is an active member of both the Bernese Mountain Dog Club of Ontario and the Canadian Club.
 Shelly and her husband, share their house with their two cats, Wally and Murray and their Bernese, Arlo and Alice.

 In May 2015 Sofia joined the Abbey Animal Hospital team.
 She enjoys hiking with her 4 dogs, a Cockapoo named Bailey, 2 Maltese crosses named Belle and Lilly & Remi, her Bull Terrier.

 Sofia likes to volunteer her time fostering dogs during their transition to a permanent home.
 She also has an interest in baking and is kind enough to share her delicious baked goods with her coworkers.

 Melissa has been an integral part of the team at Abbey Animal Hospital since 1994, when she started as a volunteer, then began full-time assisting our veterinarians.
 She completed a B.A. in Women’s Studies at Western University.
 She has an interest in preventative feline medicine and behavior.

 In her spare time she enjoys playing piano, travelling with her boyfriend and caring for her cat Savannah.
 When not at work she can often be seen out photographing wildlife.

 Kelsey joined our team at Abbey Animal Hospital in 2011 while completing the Veterinary Administration program at Mohawk College.

-She has 3 cats, Fern, Harley and Lacey and a German Shepherd named Mia.
+She has 2 cats, Fern and Lacey, and a German Shepherd named Mia.
 When not at the clinic, Kelsey can be found hiking with Mia or enjoying a good book.